Addiction Isn’t “The” Problem

 The answer to that question is a complex one.
 Gabor Maté, the author of “In the Realm of Hungry Ghosts”(1), encourages us to ask not about why addiction occurs but “why the pain?”

-What is the pain or the problem that substance abuse is trying to “fix”?
+What is the pain or the problem that substance use is trying to “fix”?

-To understand more about what moves people in the direction of substance abuse and addiction, we need to explore the recent contributions of research across diverse topics including neuroscience, genetics, addiction, and the impacts of trauma and chronic stress.
-Quite simply, we need to have a better understanding of the origins of addiction rather than just viewing addiction as “the problem”.
+To understand more about what moves people in the direction of addiction, we need to explore the recent contributions of research across diverse topics including neuroscience, genetics, addiction, and the impacts of trauma and chronic stress.
+Quite simply, we need to have a better understanding of the origins of addiction rather than just viewing it as “the problem”.

-If we keep seeing substance abuse and addiction as “the” problem that needs fixing, we are less effective in supporting people in their desire to move out of self-destructive patterns of addiction.
+If we keep seeing substance misuse and addiction as “the” problem that needs fixing, we are less effective in supporting people in their desire to move out of self-destructive patterns of addiction.

 Over the last number of years, there has been a significant movement towards identifying and exploring the connection between trauma and addiction.